Llanfynydd, Flintshire

 Llanfynydd is a village, local government community and electoral ward in Flintshire, Wales.
-Its name is derived from the Welsh words llan ("church" or "parish"), and mynydd ("mountain").
+Its name is derived from the Welsh words llan ("enclosure" or "parish"), and mynydd ("mountain").

 Description

 The community, which includes the villages of Llanfynydd, Cymau, Cefn-y-Bedd and Ffrith along with a number of smaller hamlets, had a population of 1,752 at the 2001 census, increasing to 1,850 at the 2011 census.

 The village is situated in the valley of the River Cegidog beneath Hope Mountain.

 History

 The area has been inhabited since early times.
 A cairn near Cymau, known in the past as Arffedogaid y Wrach but now destroyed, probably represented a prehistoric burial site.
 Offa's Dyke runs through the valley, and evidence of earlier Roman settlement has been found at the nearby Ffrith site, suggesting a substantial civilian community with a connection to the XX Legion.
 The Roman presence was first noted by the antiquarian William Camden in the 16th century.

 Llanfynydd's administrative history is actually fairly modern, as the parish was first created on 7 February 1845 out of the old townships of Uwchmynydd Ucha and Uwchmynydd Isa and part of the township of Cymau.
 These townships had previously been in the parish of Hope.
 The church, now dedicated to St. Michael, was designed by John Lloyd and originally consecrated in 1843: it was badly damaged by fire in 1892.
 Many of the parish registers were destroyed in the fire.

 The modern village of Llanfynydd developed in the 19th century, when there was quarrying and mining in the area.
 In common with most Welsh villages of the era, a Nonconformist chapel (Penuel, Welsh Congregationalist) was built.
 A railway, the Wrexham and Minera Joint Railway, was opened from Brymbo through Llanfynydd to Coed Talon near Mold in the 1870s.
 With the introduction of passenger services, a station was provided at Llanfynydd in 1898.
 The station was eventually closed in 1950, and the line closed completely in 1952.

 Llanfynydd village has a small primary school and a pub, the Cross Keys.